 Welcome to my guide about Bangkok, all you need to know from where to stay in Bangkok, when to go, what to do in Bangkok.
-Read on to find out more.
+But before we go into the detail of Frequently Asked Questions about the best places to stay in Bangkok, checkout this guide first Where to stay in Bangkok for first time visitors.

 - Is Bangkok safe?